What Is Stage 4 Mesothelioma?

 Stage 4 Peritoneal Mesothelioma

 There is no official stage 4 definition for peritoneal mesothelioma.
-This type occurs in the abdomen.
-End-stage extensive tumor spreading may involve the liver.
+This type occurs in the belly.
+At the advanced stage of this type of mesothelioma, the spread of tumors may involve the liver.

 Stage 4 Pericardial Mesothelioma Illustration